How to Be Content With What You Have: 6 Strategies that Work

 So how does one become content when constantly bombarded with all kinds of propaganda telling us we need more?

-Here are six strategies, inspired by my own journey to contentment, for being content with what you have.
+Here are six strategies, inspired by my own journey to contentment, to help you figure out how to be content with what you have for yourself.

-6 Strategies for Learning to Be Content with What You Have
+How to Be Content With What You Have

 1. Memorize a Bible verse or two.

 Meditating on truth has otherworldly power to change our hearts.
 If you want contentment in your life, this is where you start.

 Here are two verses that I have memorized and found very helpful in sowing contentment deeply into my heart.

 Simply click on the images to download and print them.

 I’ve noticed that the words I say influence my attitude.
 If I let myself complain, I’ll become more and more unsatisfied and discontent.
 If I control my tongue and choose thankful and gracious words, my heart eventually is trained by them.

 Swallowing words you want to say takes tremendous self-control, but opens the door for so many good things.